meshtastic/meshtastic/docs/software/device/remote-hardware-service.md

 - Set any GPIO
 - Read any GPIO
-- Receive notification of changes in any GPIO.
+- Receive notification of changes in any GPIO

 ## Setup

-To prevent access from untrusted users you must first make a `gpio` channel that is used for authenticated access to this feature.
+To prevent access from untrusted users, you must first make a `gpio` channel that is used for authenticated access to this feature.
 You'll need to install this channel on both the local and remote node.

 The procedure using the python command line tool is: